TeamGrey/ch.bfh.bti7081.s2017.grey/docs/cs1/task03/designthinking.md

 # Iteration 2
  17.0.2017

-##Scoping

-### Get current state
+## Scoping

+### In scope
 - research showed that there is a need to make appointments through the application.

+# Iteration 3
+20.03.2017

+## Scoping
+- find out what processes and workflows are in use
+- witch information about the patients specific condition does the health visitor need?